TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 For all update options and procedures using the SCALE UI see Updating SCALE.

-Always save the system configuration file and save a new boot environment for your current release and configuration before updating to either a new incremental or full release.
+Always save the system configuration file and save a new boot environment for your current release and configuration before updating to a new incremental or full release.

 It is also good practice to download a fresh debug file before and after a system update.